mstrlaw/mstrlaw/src/posts/2021-12-12-moving-from-gridsome-to-metalsmith.md

 In the past, I've used my website as a business card (in a way I still do).
 But I've also used it as a place to test and learn new things.

+It's also a way of embodying minimalism, not only on a visual and design perspective, but as a whole.
+This means having a simpler stack too.
+Isn't it funny to think that a website should evolve as its owner does so too?

 ## The quest to zero

-It's also a way of embodying minimalism, not only on a look perspective but as a whole, meaning a simpler stack too.
-Isn't it funny to think that a website should evolve as its owner does so too?

 Anyways I've decided to moved my website from <a href="https://gridsome.org/" target="_blank">Gridsome</a> to an even more bare bones <a href="https://www.metalsmith.io/" target="_blank">Metalsmith</a>.